1955 Oklahoma A&M Aggies baseball team

 The 1955 Oklahoma A&M Aggies baseball team represented the Oklahoma Agricultural and Mechanical College in the 1955 NCAA baseball season.
 The team was coached by Toby Greene in his 12th year at Oklahoma A&M.

-The Aggies won the District V Playoff to advanced to the College World Series, where they were defeated by the Wake Forest Demon Deacons.
+The Aggies won the District V Playoff to advance to the College World Series, where they were defeated by the Wake Forest Demon Deacons.